alexfornuto/terminus-installer/README.md

 # Terminus Installer
 This is an **unoficial third party** script to help new users install [Terminus](https://github.com/pantheon-systems/terminus) to a standard location, and add that location to `$PATH` so it can be called from any directory.

+## Requirements

+As Terminus is for macOS/Linux only, so is this installation script.

+Before using this script, you should make sure you have all of the [dependencies required](https://github.com/pantheon-systems/terminus#required) for Terminus.

 ## Usage
 This script is written in PHP.
 Using it is as easy as downloading it and passing it to `php`.
 The following one-liner will do both: